-This section describes how to add Filemaker, MySQL, SQLite and JDBC data sources to Lasso 9.
+This section describes how to add Filemaker, MySQL and SQLite data sources to Lasso 9.

 Adding data sources to Lasso 9 is quicker and simpler than Lasso 8.x as there is only one place you need to go in the Lasso Server Admin to give your code access to your databases.
 The following example shows you how to create a MySQL data source.